tc39/proposal-intl-segmenter/README.md

 Move the iterator index to the boundary preceding the position before the code unit index _from_ (or before its current index if _from_ is not provided).
 Returns *true* if the beginning of the string was reached.

+#### `get %BoundaryIterator%.prototype.atEnd`

+Return true if the current iterator location is at the end of the string, otherwise return false.

 #### `get %BoundaryIterator%.prototype.index`

 Return the current boundary position as a count of code units in string that precede it.
 The initial value is 0, corresponding to a boundary at the start of the string.